sdondley/Dist-Zilla-for-Beginners/tutorial9.md

 1) Our old friend `Dist::Zilla` which...
 2) builds the distribution end executes its `Makefile.PL` build script which...
 3) loads the tests into the `Test::Harness` module which...
-4) executes the module tests.
+4) executes the module tests which may generate their own output.

 You'll want to get good at finding the output from `Test::Harness` which tells you which tests have passed and which have failed.
 In the output above, look for